 - not much extra thickness

 You may want to consider getting some knee pads along with the Coleman Camping Pad for two reasons.
 One for when you’re rolling it up and the other when you’re actually sleeping on it.
-The Camping Pad is pretty thin, about one inch when deflated and two inches maximum when inflated.
+The best sleeping Pad is pretty thin, about one inch when deflated and two inches maximum when inflated.

 Setting it and packing it away is easy where all you have to do is unscrew a cap.
 The material uses is pretty durable and the bed should be enough for a quick rest while travelling.
 It’s hard to say whether its good for an overnight sleep without the extra layers, blankets and an extra pillow – although you do get a pillow free with this pad.
 We had no issues with the weight and the feel that this is the type of thing that you can carry with you.

-Freeland recommends taking along one of their camping sleeping pads with you when you go trekking, camping or hiking.
+Freeland recommends taking along one of their best camping sleeping pads with you when you go trekking, camping or hiking.
 Spend more time enjoying the great outdoors instead of hassling over your camping gear by simply rolling out the bed and letting it inflate itself.

 It’s the perfect balance between comfort and lightweightness that makes it compact enough for carrying but still provides you with the desired comfort.
 Thicker, wider and longer then most normal sleeping pads, there’s enough room for side sleepers too.